Mehieddine44/Quality-evaluation-of-traffic-landmarks/README.md

 the model can be found here :
 https://drive.google.com/file/d/1vR6K2DPS_VIC_sRB_6jwVJxdaPnLwBPD/view?usp=sharing

+All you need to do is to replace the paths in the notebook and run it.

 The output will be an evaluation of the quality of deterioration of the landmarks shown in an image.